Honda Civic (eleventh generation): Vietnam

 The eleventh-generation Civic was launched in Vietnam on 16 February 2022, imported from Thailand, in three trim levels: E, G and RS.
 All variants are powered by a 1.5-litre L15B7 turbocharged petrol engine.
 Honda Sensing is standard on all trim levels.

 The facelifted Civic was launched in Vietnam on 23 October 2024, with three variants: G, RS and e:HEV RS.

 Mitsuoka M55

-Concept Version
+Concept version

-The Mitsuoka M55 is a hatchback concept car based on the eleventh-generation Honda Civic.
-It has styling cues inspired by American cars from the late 1960s and 1970s.
+The Mitsuoka M55 first unveiled in 2023 as a concept car based on the eleventh-generation Civic liftback, to commemorate the 55th anniversary of the Mitsuoka.
+It has styling cues inspired by C130 "Kenmeri" Nissan Skyline with combinating of the Dodge Challenger's front fascia.
+The car's dimension is 4735 mm of length; 175 mm more longer than the Civic Liftback, which is the basis of the car.

-Production Version
+Production version

 The production M55 was almost identical to the concept.
 It initially went on sale with the limited edition ‘Zero Edition’ in early 2025.
 Following the instant sell-out of that model, a second version will go on sale in 2026.
+The First edition was released in 2025 with limited run of 100 units.